Our Essential Pillars of Health

-I absolutely believe in the power of educating ourselves and being proactive in terms of our health.
+I wholeheartedly believe in the power of educating ourselves and being proactive in terms of our health.
 Our body is highly intelligent and capable.
-If we tap into supplying it with what it needs to function optimally (BIOHACKING), we can exceed an existence of 'surviving' and THRIVE.
+When we supply our system with what it needs to function optimally (BIOHACKING), we can exceed an existence of 'surviving' and THRIVE.

-Obviously I won’t be able to cover e v e r y t h i n g in this article and I want to keep it short for you, but I would like to mention a few KEY COMPONENTS to keep our body healthy or to help us to recover quickly.
+Obviously I won’t be able to cover e v e r y t h i n g in this article and I want to keep it short for you, but I would like to mention a few KEY COMPONENTS that will keep our body healthy or help us to recover quickly.

 1. BALANCED MICROFLORA